Cooper Kupp Player Prop Bets for NFL Week 7 | Los Angeles vs. Detroit 10/24/2021

 Season Stats

-- Kupp (12 red zone targets) has been the recipient of 35.3% of his team's 34 red zone pass attempts.
+- With 12 targets in the red zone this season, Kupp has been on the receiving end of 35.3% of his team's 34 red zone pass attempts.

-- The Rams have run 55.5% passing plays and 44.5% rushing plays this season.
-They rank sixth in the NFL in scoring.
+- The Rams have thrown the ball in 55.5% of their plays from scrimmage this year while staying on the ground 44.5% of the time.
+This offensive attack ranks sixth in the NFL in points scored.

 - Click over to SISportsbook and find the latest player props and odds for Kupp's matchup with the Lions.